A Survey on Data Pricing: from Economics to Data Science: Pricing Data Products

 \section{Pricing Data Products}

 In this section, we discuss pricing in marketplaces of data.
 We first obtain an overall understanding about data markets and the major players in such markets.
-Then, we look into several most studied technical problems in data product pricing, including arbitrage-free pricing, revenue maximizing pricing, fair and truthful pricing and privacy preservation in data marketplaces.
-Last, we discuss pricing dynamic data and online pricing.
+Then, we look into several most studied technical problems in data product pricing, including arbitrage-free pricing, revenue maximization pricing, fair and truthful pricing and privacy preservation in data marketplaces.
+Last, we discuss pricing in novel application scenarios, including dynamic data pricing, online pricing and federated learning pricing.